 These were some common Finnish phrases to add to your vocabulary and converse when you have to.
-However, if you want to learn the language thoroughly, you can learn with the Ling App, free of cost.
+However, if you want to learn the language thoroughly, you can learn with the Ling app.

 So, there are many ways to greet people and say hello in the Finnish language.
 As courtesy is the root of Finnish culture, you will have to greet them quite often.
-If you are looking for the right platform to learn Hello in Finnish and all the Finnish language's polite greetings and essential phrases, install the Ling App or Simply Learn right now.
+If you are looking for the right platform to learn Hello in Finnish and all the Finnish language’s polite greetings and essential phrases, install the Ling app right now.
 In this learning process, you will learn all the grammatical rules and the elemental composition of the language.
-With the Ling App, you can learn the Finnish language to speak flawlessly!
+With the Ling app, you can learn the Finnish language to speak flawlessly!